korlibs-archive/docs-old.korge.org/korge/resolutions/index.md

 With the default configuration KorGE will place "black bars" (clip your content) to a container that is centered, filling the window keeping the aspect ratio.

-This behaviour is defined by the `scaleAnchor` and `scaleMode` parameters in the game initialization:
+This behaviour is defined by the `scaleAnchor`, `scaleMode` and `clipBorders` parameters in the game initialization:

 ```kotlin
 suspend fun main() = Korge(scaleAnchor = Anchor.MIDDLE_CENTER, scaleMode = ScaleMode.SHOW_ALL, clipBorders = true) {